 As defined by the Food Standard Agency (FSA) a hazard is something that has the potential to cause harm.
 With this in mind, a HACCP hazard will apply to all food safety hazards, including the four types of food contamination.

-This type of hazard typically occurs when a microorganism contaminates our food, such as:
+This type of hazard typically occurs when a microorganism is the cause of contamination in food, such as:

 - Bacteria, such as Salmonella and Campylobacter.